Permanent Residence UK 2026 : Requirements & How to Get It

 2. How is permanent residence proved in practice?

-Most people with ILR or settled status now prove their right to work using the Home Office’s online checking service.
+Most people with EU settled status and many people with ILR now prove their right to work using the Home Office’s online service.
 This typically involves the individual generating a share code and the employer accessing the Home Office system to confirm the individual’s identity and work permission.

-Some individuals may still rely on physical documents, depending on how their status was granted.
-Employers must ensure they are using the correct checking method for the type of status presented and retain evidence of the check in line with Home Office guidance.
+Some individuals may still rely on physical documents, depending on how their status was granted and how it is evidenced, but many permanent statuses are now held and proved digitally through an eVisa.
+Employers need to ensure they are using the correct checking method for the type of status presented and retain evidence of the check in line with Home Office guidance.

 3. Are follow-up checks required for permanent residents?